gummyworm/monster/docs/object.md

 |--------------|------|------------------------------------|
 | num sections |  1   | the number of sections in the file |

-#### Sections Headers
+#### SECTIONS HEADERS
-Following the section header is a table of metadata about each section.
+Following the main object file header is a table of metadata about each section.
 This table contains an entry of the below format for each section:

 | field  | size |description                                |